-I spent a highly satisfactory fifteen minutes in the Shelter bookshop in Stockbridge just over a week ago, emerging with some finds, including Doris Hawkins’s Atlantic Torpedo.
+I spent a highly satisfactory fifteen minutes in the Shelter bookshop in Stockbridge just over a week ago, and some finds, which included Doris Hawkins’s Atlantic Torpedo.
 The book’s sub-title is ‘the record of 27 days in an open boat, following a U-boat sinking’.

 Once I’d read the slim volume (41 pages of text), I embarked on what @Dave_Lifelines (of Lifelines Research) might justifiably describe as “fanciful hogwash”.
 On this blog, and on my various War Memorial blogs, I’ve gone down this alleyway many times, as in this post ‘A very dear, polite, old South African regular’ but I am perhaps most proud of identifying the ‘Laura’ in a soldier’s tattoo.
 Unrequited love, alas—and Laura was to become the war widow of another soldier.

 With Atlantic Torpedo, I was less ambitious.
 I decided to follow up the bare details—surname, role—to find out a little more about that particular lifeboat’s passengers., using simply the CWGC database.
 Perhaps, having listed my findings in this post, relatives of the men identified in the book may discover the account given in Atlantic Torpedo.